 The challenge is to do this while remaining original and authentic to who you are.

-With a general idea of every brand’s attributes, grab a whiteboard and start visualizing your position with a Cartesian chart.
+With a general idea of every brand’s attributes, grab a whiteboard and start visualizing your position in the marketplace with a Cartesian chart.
 (This exercise helps you truly “see” where you lie on the spectrum.)

 Do several variations, plotting your competitors based on different polarities, such as: